 GPU Cluster Usage Guide

-This guide explains how to run GPU-accelerated jobs on our HPC cluster with NVIDIA H200 GPUs.
+This guide explains how to run GPU-accelerated jobs on the SCG cluster.
 It covers partition policies, GPU requests, example job scripts, and best practices.

 Available Hardware